Questions About US Waivers For People Denied Entry to the US

 - infectious leprosy

 - certain STDs such as chancroid, gonorrrhea, donovanosis, Durand-Nicolas-Favre disease and syphilis

 - other communicable diseases as the US Department of Health may determine

-If I were inadmissible on health reasons, how can I get a waiver?
+If I was inadmissible for health reasons, how can I get a waiver?

 How do you define a security violation?